uriegel/linux-commander/README.md

 ```

 ```
-// TODO Refresh target (also source in move)
 // TODO Copy: Error in banner
 // TODO Background action from ProgressContext
 // TODO cancel in ProgressControl with cancellation